tkcrown/sparse_model_slides/index.md

 ### Wrapper Methods

-- search the space of feature subsets
+- Search the space of feature subsets
-- use the training/validation accuracy of a particular classifier as the measure of utility for a candidate subset
+- Use the cross validation accuracy w.r.t. a specific classifier as the measure of utility for a candidate subset
+- e.g. see how it works for a feature set {1, 2, 3} in the figure below

 <center>![wrapper](assets/img/wrapper.png "wrapper")</center>